 For the Fiscal Year 2017-18, the District received \$6,030,958 in educational impact fee revenues.
 The District did not receive any educational impact fee revenues in Fiscal Year 2018-19, although approximately \$6,447,347 of such revenues were received by the District in September 2019 that were collected in Fiscal Year 2018-19.
-The Board is budgeted to receive \$19,447,347 in educational impact fee revenues for the Fiscal Year 2019-20, which includes the \$6,447,347 collected in Fiscal Year 2018-19.
-There can be no assurance that educational impact fee revenues will be available to the Board in the future, as impact fee rates, as well as their levy, are subject to the discretion of the Board of County Commissioners of the County; although the County has not modified the educational impact fee rates or suspended collection thereof in the past ten years.
+The District received \$46,847,000 in educational impact fee revenues in Fiscal Year 2020-21, which includes funds collected by the County in Fiscal Year 2019-20, but not previously transferred to the District.
+The District did not receive any educational impact fee revenues in Fiscal Year 2021-22, but is budgeted to receive \$40,000,000 in educational impact fee revenues in Fiscal Year 2022-23.
+There can be no assurance that educational impact fee revenues will be available to the Board in the future, as impact fee rates, as well as their levy, are subject to the discretion of the Board of County Commissioners of the County.
+The County increased the educational impact fee rates in 2019, but has not otherwise modified the educational impact fee rates or suspended collection thereof in the past ten years.
 In addition, educational impact fee revenue collections will also vary depending on the rate at which the educational impact fees are imposed, the categories of the buildings on which they are imposed, and the rate of new construction in the County, all of which are outside the control of the Board.
-Therefore, the educational impact fee collection numbers provided herein, are not a reliable indication of the amount of revenues the Board can expect to receive in future years from the levy of educational impact fees nor does it indicate the amount of educational impact fees, if any, available to pay debt service on the Series 2020A Certificates.
-NOTWITHSTANDING THE FOREGOING, THE SCHOOL BOARD HAS NOT PLEDGED THE EDUCATIONAL IMPACT FEES FOR PAYMENT OF BASIC LEASE PAYMENTS REPRESENTED BY THE SERIES 2020A CERTIFICATES, AND THE SCHOOL BOARD DOES NOT ANTICIPATE USING EDUCATIONAL IMPACT FEES FOR SUCH PURPOSE.
+Therefore, the historical educational impact fee collections provided herein are not a reliable indication of the amount of revenues the Board can expect to receive in future years from the levy of educational impact fees nor does it indicate the amount of educational impact fees, if any, available to pay debt service on the Series 2022B Certificates.
+See "RISK FACTORS -Educational Impact Fees" herein.
+NOTWITHSTANDING THE FOREGOING, THE SCHOOL BOARD HAS NOT PLEDGED THE EDUCATIONAL IMPACT FEES FOR PAYMENT OF BASIC LEASE PAYMENTS REPRESENTED BY THE SERIES 2022B CERTIFICATES.

+HOWEVER, THE SCHOOL BOARD MAY USE EDUCATIONAL IMPACT FEES FOR SUCH PURPOSE.